Dr. Farid Gharagozloo

 More About Mesothelioma Specialist Dr. Farid Gharagozloo

-The doctor confirmed his move to Baylor Scott & White Health in an email to Mesothelioma Guide.
-The health system is headquartered in Dallas, Texas, but has locations in multiple cities across the state of Texas.
-Dr. Gharagozloo then emailed Mesothelioma Guide about his return to Central Florida in 2022, when he joined the staff at UCF Lake Nona Medical Center
+Dr. Gharagozloo moved to Baylor Scott & White Health in Dallas, Texas.
+This cancer center is part of the Baylor University health network and has locations across Texas.
+Dr. Gharagozloo then confirmed to Mesothelioma Guide his return to Central Florida in 2022, when he joined the UCF Lake Nona Medical Center.

 His medical career includes working at: